JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 It is far simpler to identify the things we would like a model to be able to do, than to guess what will help get us there.
 Since models often learn in weird, unintuitive ways, an optimal dataset selection algorithm should *measure* what the model is learning from different examples in relation to what we want it to know.
 Luckily, we can do just that.

-*This setup loosely resembles RL, while being at a different level of abstraction: episodes correspond to training run(s), and updates correspond to adjustments in data weighting.*
+*This setup loosely resembles RL, while being at a different level of abstraction: episodes correspond to training runs, and updates correspond to adjustments in data weighting.*

 ### Understanding Influence